 Omaha Old Market Native Arboretum: a wild welcome from Jack Phillips* and The Naturalist School

 Long before Omaha was a city, Omaha was a People — the First Nations loved this land before Europe ever knew of it.
 And there were oaks — beloved for food and shelter and the ecological backbone of the Missouri River watershed.
 When early French and colonial explorers began the westward sweep, they found a land verdant in wildness and uniquely rich in biodiversity.
 This is the natural heritage of everyone who calls this place home.
-The Old Market Arboretum celebrates this heritage.

 The Naturalist School partners with the Omaha Downtown Improvement District to plant native trees of the Omaha region.
 Every autumn when the acorns and other seeds are ready and ripe we hike, climb, and slink the local ridges and ravines to collect the promise of future trees native and wild.
 And from these seeds our nursery partners grow the trees for our planting projects — including our ongoing work to establish a hardy and resilient urban canopy in Omaha’s Old Market.
 Volunteers from The Naturalist School plant these with care.
 We know the parents of many of these trees and some of our planters collected the very seeds from which they grew.
 We have planted over 100 trees in the Old Market and surrounding streets since our partnership began.

 Not every native species can successfully navigate the challenges of urban life.
 Oaks have the toughness, flexibility, and evolutionary wisdom to thrive where other trees struggle.
 Cities across the nation have found this to be true.
 And among the oaks, our local bur oak is the wisest of them all.
 Known to the Omaha-Ponca as tashka-hi, it can handle drought, storms, pests and diseases, deicing salts and car-door dings with grace.